-The Student Health Services is located on the 2nd floor of the Tech Building, B002, and is open Monday and Wednesday 9:00 a.m. to 12:00 p.m. and Tuesday and Thursday 11:00 a.m. to 2:00 p.m.
-It is also available eight hours a day Monday through Friday on the University campus.
+The Student Health Services is located on the 2^{nd} floor of the Tech Building, B002, and is open Monday through Thursday approximately 3 hours a day varying hours.
+It is also available Monday through Friday, 8:00 a.m. to 5:00 p.m., on the University campus.